Pershing Drive from North Barton Street to North Piedmont Street

 - Comparison of Built-Out Options

 The comment period for these options ended on June 6, 2018.
 The feedback submitted was considered by County staff to determine which concept to implement as a pilot installation.
-Overall feedback generally showed strong support for the changes.
-Where possible, staff revised the project design to mitigate concerns about on-street parking and to incorporate additional safety enhancements at the Washington Boulevard intersection.
+Overall feedback generally showed strong support for the protected bicycle lane, Option B. Where possible, staff revised the project design to mitigate concerns about on-street parking and to incorporate additional safety enhancements at the Washington Boulevard intersection.
+A pilot installation for the protected bicycle lane was implemented in fall 2018.

 Phase I focuses on the following intersections with the greatest need for improvement due to crossing volumes and accident data: